SeunMatt/fstackapi_php/README.md

 From Packagist
 --------------
-It is not yet on packagist - coming very soon.
+It is not yet on packagist - coming very soon

 Laravel
 -------